-- 1. Connect the AIS transceiver to a computer using the USB cable. - 2.
-Run the proAIS2 software and click the Connect button. - 3.
-Select the anti-tamper tab. - 4.
-Enter the password used to enable anti-tamper in the "Enter the password to unlock the device." and click the Unlock button.
+- Connect the AIS transceiver to a computer using the USB cable. - 2.
+Run the proAIS2 software and click the "Connect" button. - 3.
+Select the "anti-tamper" tab. - 4.
+Enter the password used to enable anti-tamper in the "Enter the password to unlock the device." and click the "Unlock" button.

-All four indicators will flash to indicate that the anti-tamper feature is enabled and the AIS transceiver is ready to be re-mounted on the anti-tamper plate.
+The indicator light will flash red once to indicate that the anti-tamper feature is enabled and the AIS transceiver is ready to be remounted on the anti-tamper plate.
 In this state it is possible to disable the anti-tamper feature.